nguyenphuminh/catniff/docs/documentation.md

 * `backward()`: Calling this will recursively accumulate gradients of nodes in the DAG you have built, with the tensor you call backward() on as the root node for gradient computation.
 Note that this will assume the gradient of the top node to be a tensor of same shape, filled with 1, and it will zero out the gradients of child nodes before calculation.
 * `val(): TensorValue`: Returns the raw nD array/number form of the tensor.
-* `withGrad(requiresGrad: boolean): Tensor`: Returns a copy of the tensor with requiresGrad changed and detaches from DAG (reset children, grad, gradFn, etc).
+* `withGrad(requiresGrad: boolean): Tensor`: Returns a view of the tensor with requiresGrad changed and detaches from DAG (reset children, grad, gradFn, etc).
+* `detach(): Tensor`: Returns a view of the tensor with requiresGrad changed to `false` and detaches from DAG.
+* `clone(): Tensor`: Returns a copy of the tensor (with new data allocation) and detaches from DAG.
+* `replace(other: Tensor, allowShapeMismatch: boolean = false): Tensor`: Returns this tensor with value replaced with the value of another tensor.
 * `static full(shape: number[], num: number, options: TensorOptions = {}): Tensor`: Returns a new tensor with provided `shape`, filled with `num`, configured with `options`.
 * `static fullLike(tensor: Tensor, num: number, options: TensorOptions = {}): Tensor`: Returns a new tensor of same shape and strides as `tensor`, filled with `num`, configured with `options`.
 * `static ones(shape?: number[], options: TensorOptions = {}): Tensor`: Returns a new tensor with provided `shape`, filled with 1, configured with `options`.